When configuring Windows for Thunderbolt, some aspects of the system may require close attention.

 - CPU C-States

-Connectivity with Thunderbolt devices may improve if settings related to PCIe and Thunderbolt security are disabled or set to lowest level.
-These BIOS settings include:
+Connectivity with Thunderbolt devices may improve if BIOS settings related to PCIe and Thunderbolt security are disabled or set to lowest level:

 - Kernel DMA Protection